chrishaining/FilmsListInReact/README.md

+# FilmsListInreact

+This app displays a list of films, and the user can click on the title of each film to go to an external website for further information.

+## Languages and Technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was written in JavaScript, and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts